Arizona Arrest Records and Warrant Search

 Payments are only accepted in the form of a cashier’s check, money order or business check.
 A lump sum fee structure is not used because the information is offered in various formats, the charges for the records are:

-• Printed text: $1/page
+- Printed text: $1/page

-• CD/DVD: $25 each
+- CD/DVD: $25 each

-• 8X10 photographs: $4 each
+- 8X10 photographs: $4 each

-• CD with photos: $35 each
+- CD with photos: $35 each

-• Audio Tapes: $5 each
+- Audio Tapes: $5 each

 Search through the Judicial Information System of Arizona State

 Furnish information like the first and last name of the subject along with his/her birth date to access court case records.
-You will not only find criminal but also civil records through this search.
+You will find not only criminal but also civil records through this search.